EvalC3 Online: Introduction

 Acknowledgements

-EvalC3 Online was built by Reyt, based on the Excel app EvalC3, built by Aptivate and designed by Dr Rick Davies.
+EvalC3 Online was built by Reyt, based on the Excel app EvalC3, built by Mark Skipper at Aptivate, as designed by Dr Rick Davies.

 With funding provided by Sports England, managed by a team led by Dr Katie Shearn at the Sheffield Hallam University Advanced Wellbeing Research Center